Nikkal

 Nikkal (logographically dNIN.GAL, alphabetically 𐎐𐎋𐎍 nkl) or Nikkal-wa-Ib (nkl wib) was a goddess worshiped in various areas of the ancient Near East west of Mesopotamia.
-She was derived from the Sumerian Ningal, and like her forerunner was regarded as the spouse of a moon god, whose precise identity varied between locations.

-While well attested in Ugarit and in Hurrian and Hittite sources, she is otherwise virtually absent from documents from the western part of ancient Syria.
+She was derived from the Mesopotamian goddess Ningal, and like her forerunner was regarded as the spouse of a moon god, whose precise identity varied between locations.
+While well attested in Hurrian and Hittite sources, as well as in Ugarit, she is largely absent from documents from the western part of ancient Syria.

-Name
+Name and character

-Nikkal was derived from the Sumerian goddess Ningal (Sumerian: "great lady"), wife of the moon god Nanna, whose worship, similar to other eastern deities such as Ea, Damkina, Aya and Pinikir, was introduced from Mesopotamia to Hurrian areas possibly as early as in the third millennium BCE.
-Alfonso Archi assumes that the presence of Ningal in the pantheon of the kingdom of Mari was in part responsible for her adoption by the Hurrians and her later prominence in their religion.
+Nikkal was derived from the Mesopotamian goddess Ningal (Sumerian: "great lady"), wife of the moon god Nanna.
+Similarly to deities such as Ea, Damkina, Aya or Pinikir she was introduced from Mesopotamia to Hurrian areas possibly as early as in the third millennium BCE.
+Alfonso Archi assumes that the presence of Ningal in the pantheon of the kingdom of Mari in particular was in part responsible for her adoption by the Hurrians and her later prominence in their religion.
+He stresses that Ningal she was already known in the west in the Ur III period.

-In Hittite sources the name was usually spelled logographically as dNIN.GAL though syllabic spellings such as dNi-ik-kal are also known.
+In Hittite sources Nikkal's name was usually spelled logographically as dNIN.GAL, though phonetic syllabic spellings such as dNi-ik-kal are also known, while in Hurrian texts the latter predominate.
 An additional form of the name, Nikkal-wa-Ib ("Nikkal and Ib"), is known from Ugarit.
-It is commonly accepted that the second element means "fruit" in Ugaritic and that it is analogous to a similar epithet of the Mesopotamian moon god Nanna-Suen, dIn-bi, "the fruit."
+It is commonly accepted that the second element means "fruit" in Ugaritic and that it is analogous to a similar epithet of the Mesopotamian Nanna, dIn-bi, "the fruit".
 However, restorations of Ugaritic texts including the phrase ilat inbi, "goddess of fruit," are now regarded as erroneous and there is no evidence that such an epithet was ever applied to Nikkal independently from the name Nikkal-wa-Ib.
 An alternate interpretation associates Ib with Umbu, a name of the moon god in Hurrian sources which possibly originated in Upper Mesopotamia.
+However, according to Mauro Giorgieri connecting this epithet with the Umbu, or treating the latter as an epithet of Nikkal, is problematic.
+He concludes that instances where the name Umbu precedes Nikkal should be treated as references to a dyad of deities, the former being the name of the Hurrian moon god in this context.
+The etymology of this theonym ultimately remains uncertain.

+Due to Nikkal's infrequent appearances in mythological texts, discussion of her character is regarded as largely speculative.
+In Hittite tradition she could function as one of the deities linked to oaths alongside Išḫara and the moon god.
+However, such attestations are not common.